Art in Motion: Call to Artists

 Enhancement to the Community

-This new exhibit space will create an added element within the McMurray Experience for citizens and visitors alike to interact socially around a work that sparks conversation.
+This new exhibit space creates an added element within the McMurray Experience for citizens and visitors alike to interact socially around a work that sparks conversation.
 It allows for people to share work and be inspired by our thriving Arts and Culture community.

-Exhibits will rotate seasonally and themes will be announced at the beginning of the year.
+Exhibits will rotate quarterly and themes will be announced as they become open for submissions.

 Criteria to Submit